 1. Welcome.
-Tony Balano, Dick Haber, and Rodney Roof, executive committee members, welcomed everyone to the Eldorado Community Center, the former AT&SF Kennedy, NM depot, in Eldorado.
-Haber thanked Vic Thomas for being our host and arranging for snacks and beverages.
-We had 17 members and 1 guest present.
+Tony Balano and Rodney Roof, executive committee members, welcomed everyone to the Eldorado Community Center, the former AT&SF Kennedy, NM depot, in Eldorado.
+We had 20 members and 1 guest present.

-Haber concluded the introductions with thanks to Jeff Taylor for researching and purchasing a digital projector for the club.
-He added a plea for hosts to step forward for coming meetings.
-The March meeting is still host-less.
+Balano repeated the usual plea for hosts to step forward for coming meetings.
+The May meeting is still host-less.
 Remember, the Club pays for the snacks and drinks, so the main job of the host is a trip to the grocery store.

 2. Reports on Club activities.

 Balano reported on recent Club activities and announcements.